canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

   # and we use the transport we defined as well
   transport = out_to_stdout

-Launch checkbox, it should print a human readable output to the stream you chose!
+Launch Checkbox, it should print a human readable output to the stream you chose!

 .. note::

   Checkbox will ask you if you want to submit the ``screen`` report.
 This is the Checkbox way of asking if you want it to produce that report.
 Respond yes.
-  See the example below to know how to avoid having to give confirmation (using forced)
+  See the example below to know how to avoid having to give confirmation (using `forced`)

 It may be tempting to redirect this output to file manually, but it is possible to save it in a file using the same mechanism.
-Try the following launcher for instance to create a beautiful html report to a file:
+Try the following launcher for instance to create a beautiful HTML report to a file:

 .. code-block:: none